SarahRogue/travelling-intersections/README.md

 # Open Study abroad

 ## Purpose
 This resource provides open information for studying abroad.This resource is developed with the purpose of encouraging "inclusive internationalization".
+For an introduction to the idea of "inclusive internationalization", please refer to [The ABC guide to inclusive international mobility for all](https://www.eaie.org/our-resources/library/publication/Tools-Templates/abc-guide-inclusive-international-mobility.html).

 ## Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/0/0/code-of-conduct.html).
 By participating in this project you agree to abide by its terms.